cogini/mix_deploy/README.md

 `sudo_app`: Create an `/etc/sudoers.d/#{ext_name}` file allowing the app user user to start/stop/restart the app using sudo.
 Default `false`.

-Set `restart_method` to `:systemd_flag`, and the library will generate an additional systemd unit file which watches for changes to a flag file and restarts the main unit.
+`mix_systemd` can generate an additional systemd unit file which watches for changes to a flag file and restarts the main unit.
 This allows updates to be pushed to the target machine by an unprivileged user account which does not have permissions to restart processes. `touch` the file `#{flags_dir}/restart.flag` and systemd will restart the unit.
 See `mix_systemd` for details.

 ### Environment vars